astrolabsoftware/astrolabsoftware.github.io/about.md

 ## How to contribute?

 Feel free to contribute to the effort!
-You can fork and push to one of the projects, or let us know if you use our projects for your work.
-For students, we have from time to time internship positions to offer, so do not hesitate to contact us if you want to work with us!
+You can fork and push to the projects, or let us know if you use our projects for your work.
+For students, we have from time-to-time internship positions, so do not hesitate to contact us if you want to work with us!
 We also participate to the Google Summer of Code program.

 ## Contact us